exgalcos/exgalcos.github.io/publications.md

 *Agarwala, N.,  Park, J. and Roy, A. (2021+) Efficient Integration of Aggregate Data and Individual Patient Data in One-Way Mixed Models.
 _Revision Submitted to Statistics in Medicine_.

-*Park, H. and Park, J. (2021+) Poisson mean vector estimation with Nonparametric Maximum Likelihood Estimation and Application to Protein Domain Data. _Under Revision_.
+*Park, H. and Park, J. (2021+) Poisson mean vector estimation with Nonparametric Maximum Likelihood Estimation and Application to Protein Domain Data. _Under Revision in Electronic Journal of Statistics_.

 *Park, H. and Park, J. (2021+)  A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Submitted_.